rubenvanstaden/magix/README.md

 ## External Magnetic Fields

 Running *InductEx* with the `-b` parameter generates three extra `.mat` files that gives the current in each filament due to a uniform magnetic field of 1Telsa in the *x*, *y* and *z* directions, respectifily.
 These are the last three Jimag files in the directory.

+There are 4 different *grid sizes* to be used for plotting the magnetic fields:

+1) No `--grid` settings: 10 10
+2) `--grid=small`: 100 100
+3) `--grid=medium`: 500 500
+4) `--grid=large`: 1000 1000

+The default grid size is 10x10, when no grid size is manual set in the parameters.
+This is normally used for quick debugging or current visualization.